opensrp/opensrp-client-native-form/README.md

 # Introduction

 OpenSRP Client Native Form Module/app provides the ability to easily create Android forms using JSON forms.

-This module has been customised from [Android Native JSON Form](https://github.com/vijayrawatsan/android-json-form-wizard) to fit OpenSRP Requirements
+Thanks to this [Android Native JSON Form Library](https://github.com/vijayrawatsan/android-json-form-wizard) from which OpenSRP Client Native Form has been customised to fit OpenSRP Requirements

 > **NOTE**
 >
-> **JSON Form** is written using **JSON (syntax)** which can be found [here](https://www.w3schools.com/js/js_json_syntax.asp).
+> **JSON Form** is written using **JSON (syntax)** which can be found [here](http://json.org/).

 # Features

 1. It enables definition of Android forms in JSON
-2. It enables one to define default meta-data for OpenMRS forms
+2. It enables one to define metadata for OpenMRS forms
 3. It enables one to define validations for form inputs in JSON
    * [Regular Expression](https://en.wikipedia.org/wiki/Regular_expression) validation rules
    * Number validation rules
    * Alphabetic & alphanumeric validation rules in JSON
-4. It eanbles one to define form input constraints using JSON
+4. It enables one to define form input constraints using JSON
    * Min value
    * Max value
-5. It enables one to define OpenMRS mappings in JSON eg.
+5. It enables one to define OpenMRS mappings in JSON
+6. It enables one to define skip logic for fields based on values entered in other fields

 # App Walkthrough